 Scientists: Long-Buried Ice Age Forest Offers Climate Change Clues

-About 10 miles off the Alabama coast, Ben Raines falls gently backwards from a boat into the Gulf of Mexico, a scuba tank strapped to his back and handsaw on his belt.
-He's on a mission to collect cypress samples from 60-feet below.
+About 10 miles off the Alabama coast, Ben Raines gently falls backward from a boat into the Gulf of Mexico, a scuba tank strapped to his back and handsaw on his belt.
+He's on a mission to collect cypress samples from 60 feet below.

 "We're going to cut some pieces as if we were in a forest on land," says Raines, an environmental reporter with AL.com.